logo

 Layover days allow day trips to Miller Lake, McCabe Lakes, and Waterwheel Falls.

-The above information is taken from the Yosemite National Park website.
-Select Learn About the Park>Nature> and then the topics you are interested in to learn more. https://www.nps.gov/yose/index.htm
+To learn about the forest, wildlife, geology and much more look at the Yosemite National Park website.
+Select Learn About the Park>Nature> and then the topics you are interested in to learn more.

 Itinerary: